abidanBrito/nn-workshop/README.md

-# cnn-workshop
+# nn-workshop
-A series of notebooks about introductory convolutional neural networks.
+A series of foundational notebooks about Artificial Neural Networks (ANNs).